viyomam/viyomam-discussions/README.md

-Namaskaram.
+Namaskaram 🙏

-This repository is intended to be a place for all Viyomam discussions.
+Welcome to Viyomam discussion forum.

-To see the currently active topics, please navigate to the "Discussions" tab.
+To see the currently active topics, please go to the "Discussions" tab.